tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * Not held in hand (flail): Set `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj;`
 * Projectile that shouldn't be drawn at all: No adjustments necessary.

+### Town NPC Chat Buttons

+Chat buttons for Town NPCs have changed significantly in 1.4.5.
+The new system uses an `NPCInteraction` to define what the button says, when it should be shown, and what happens when it is clicked.
+Town NPCs can now support up to 32 buttons visible at one time (no longer limited to firstButton and secondButton).

+#### Registering Chat Buttons

+#### Creating a Custom NPCInteraction

 ## New Vanilla Features

 The [Terraria 1.4.5 changelog](https://terraria.wiki.gg/wiki/1.4.5.0) lists many vanilla changes made in the 1.4.5 update.
 A select portion of the changes relevant to modding will be detailed here as well.